D-a-rt/d-art.fixed-price/ligo/d-art.permission-manager/README.md

 These two entrypoints are responsible to manage the galleries, they should fail if amount is sent to the contract, if it sis called by a non admin address or if gallery already registered in the big_map, otherwise should pass.

-### Add & Remove admin

-These two entrypoints are responsible to add and remove address from the admin map.
-They should fail if not access using an admin address, it should not be possible to add two times the same admin and not possible to remove an admin if there is only one address in the map.
+### Send_admin_invitation

+Entrypoints in order to replace the pending_admin in the admin storage

+### Revoke_admin_invitation

+Entrypoints in order to remove the pending_admin in the admin storage

+### Accept_admin_invitation

+Entrypoints only accessible to the pending admin in order to accept invitation

 ## Views